 Many attempts at solar desalination systems rely on some kind of wick to draw the saline water through the device, but these wicks are vulnerable to salt accumulation and relatively difficult to clean.
 The MIT team focused on developing a wick-free system instead.

-The system is comprised of several layers with dark material at the top to absorb the sun’s heat, then a thin layer of water above a perforated layer of material, sitting atop a deep reservoir of the salty water such as a tank or a pond.
-The researchers determined the optimal size for the holes drilled through the perforated material, which in their tests was made of polyurethane.
+The system is comprised of several layers with dark material at the top to absorb the sun’s heat, then a thin layer of water above a perforated layer of material, sitting atop a deep reservoir of salty water such as a tank or a pond.
+The researchers determined the optimal size for the holes drilled through the perforated material, which in their tests, was made of polyurethane.
 At 2.5 millimeters across, these holes can be easily made using commonly available waterjets.

 With the help of dark material, the thin layer of water is heated until it evaporates, which can then be condensed onto a sloped surface for collection as pure water.
 The holes in the perforated material are large enough to allow for a natural convective circulation between the warmer upper layer of water and the colder reservoir below.
 That circulation naturally draws the salt from the thin layer above down into the much larger body of water below, where it becomes well-diluted and no longer a problem.